ImDarkTom/LlamaPen/README.md

 ### 3. Run

-If you want to run in developer mode and see changes in your code updated live, do:
+If you want to run in **developer mode** and see changes in your code updated live, do:

 ```bash
 bun dev
 ```

-If you want to just run locally with no overhead, do:
+If you want to just **run locally** with no overhead, do:

 ```bash
 bun run local
 ```

-*That's it!* If you are contributing and VSCode, you can optionally install the extensions in the `extensions.json` file for a smoother development experience.
+*That's it!* If you are contributing and using VSCode you can optionally install the extensions in the `extensions.json` file for a smoother development experience.

 ## LlamaPen API